Website Usability Testing: Step-by-Step Guide

 Example Usability Testing Website – animalessalvajes.world

-I recently had the opportunity to review the usability of the website animalessalvajes.world.
-Upon landing on the website, a pop-up appeared immediately, which is not the best practice since users need time to explore and understand the website’s purpose.
-As expected, most users closed the pop-up without subscribing to the newsletter.
-To address this, set a delay of at least 10 seconds before showing the pop-up or using a scroll-based trigger.
+I recently got the chance to check the animalessalvajes.world’s usability.
+When consumers land on the website, a pop-up shows right away—not the greatest practice since customers need time to investigate and grasp the goal of the website.
+Most consumers closed the pop-up as expected without following the newsletter subscription.
+Set a wait of at least 10 seconds before displaying the pop-up or employing a scroll-based trigger to solve this.

 8 Types of Usability Testing Methods

-• Guerrilla testing: used to test a wide cross-section of people who may have no history with a product.
+• Guerrilla testing is a means of testing a broad cross-section of people who might not have any experience with a product.

-• Online testing tools and platforms include 5-second tests, unmoderated card sorting, and first-click testing.
+• Among the online testing tools and platforms are first-click testing, unmoderated card sorting, and 5-second tests.

 Top 10 Usability Testing Tools

-4. Hotjar: With a 4.3 out of 5 ratings, Hotjar is the 6th easiest to use in heatmap tools software, and the entry-level price is free.
+4. Hotjar is the sixth easiest to use in heatmap tools software with a 4.3 out of 5 rating; the entry-level price is free.

-6. Mouseflow: Used by more than 210,000 digital marketing clients, Mouseflow offers behavior analytics.
+6. Utested by more than 210,000 digital marketing customers, Mouseflow provides behavior insights.

-10. UXCam: This all-in-one mobile app analytics and usability tool enables businesses to understand their users.
+10. UXCam: Designed to help companies better know their customers, this all-in-one mobile app analytics and usability tool

 Why Usability Testing Is Important